ncar-presentations/git-lecture-2025/slides/lecture.md

 <!-- This is a speaker note for the first page -->

 👩‍🏫 Helen Kershaw
-📅 Crocodile Workshop October 2025
+📅 2nd Workshop on Correctness and Reproducibility for Earth System Software 2025 📚 Tutorial: Rigor and Reasoning in Research Software

 ---
 # Why should I care about version control?